BF-FrontEnd-class/agile-development-group3-hyf-rebuild/planning/backlog.md

 - [ ] As a user I want to see the title of hack your future, the address and the links of social media

+## Volunteer Page

+### Must-Haves

+- As a user I want to read short introduction about the website.
+- [ ] there is a section directly under the navbar describing information.

+#### Description

+- As a user I want to read some information why you should volunteer at Hack your future.

+  - [ ] there is a clear information about why should volunteer at HYF

+- As a user i want to read some information about the coaches to have an idea about the organization.

+  - [ ] there is a information about the coaches.

+#### Contact

+- As a user I can contact us to learn more about organization

+  - [ ] there is a footer with contact info

+### Should-Haves

+- As a user i want to read success stories about previous students

+  - [ ] the previous students stories makes page more complete

+- [ ] As an user I can some statistic about the impact
+- _There's a main content with the text and image_